-A polymer is a large molecule or a macromolecule formed by joining many repeated subunits.
+A polymer is basically a large molecule or a macromolecule formed by joining many repeated subunits.
 They may be naturally found in plants and animals (known as natural polymers) or may be man-made (called the synthetic polymers).
 Different polymers have a number of unique physical and chemical properties due to which they find usage in everyday life.
-In this article, we will list some of the important polymers and their uses in the industries and other fields.
+As such, in this article, we will list some of the important polymers and their uses in the industries and other fields.

 - Polypropene, also known as polypropylene, is made up of monomer propene.